 From the contagion of the world's slow stain

 He is secure, and now can never mourn

-A heart grown cold, a head grown gray in vain;
+A heart grown cold, a head grown grey in vain;

-Nor, when the spirit's self has ceas'd to burn,
+Nor, when the spirit's self has ceased to burn,

 With sparkless ashes load an unlamented urn.

 He lives, he wakes -'tis Death is dead, not he;

 Mourn not for Adonais.